An online magazine of news and opinions from the Asia New Zealand Foundation

 The Asia New Zealand Foundation is bringing a number amazing acts to New Zealand to perform at the 2018 Lantern Festivals in Auckland and Christchurch.
 They include:

-Lao Qiang - traditional Chinese music
+Lao Qiang - Chinese folk/rock music

 If you think Chinese traditional music is all about sweet melodies, think again.